top of page

 How Therapists Decide What Happens in a Therapy Intensive: For Women in Chicago and Illinois Curious About Therapy Intensives

-These questions make sense.
-Most women I speak with are curious about therapy intensives but also not sure what to expect from extended sessions.
+Those questions make complete sense.
+Most women I speak with are curious about therapy intensives but unsure what to expect from extended sessions, especially if you've only ever done the standard weekly therapy.

 The truth is there is no preset formula.

 When we design a therapy intensive, the process is thoughtful, collaborative, and grounded in trauma-informed therapy.
-Every intensive is personalized based on your goals, your history, and your nervous system capacity.
+Every intensive is built entirely around you, your goals, your history, and and what your nervous system can actually handle at this moment in your life.

 I Start by Understanding You